lotsofland/Data-Analytics-and-Visualization-Certificate/README.md

      2. Introduction to Data Visualization, an indepth look at the final step of the Data Analysis process.
      3. Examples of Data Visualization Types.
      4. Interpreting visualizations and making conclusions, recommendations based on analysis, storytelling with the data.

+5. Data Visualization with Excel, Tableau, and PowerPoint
+     1. Introduction to Visualization with Excel.
+     2. Excel Visualization examples.
+     3. Visualization with Tableau.
-     5. Presentation Best Practices when using Powerpoint to highlight results and learnings from analysis projects.
+     4. Presentation Best Practices when using Powerpoint to highlight results and learnings from analysis projects.
+     5. Projects from the Excel Module to showcase skills with various charts and graphs.

     Soon to come: Python Projects.
      > See Tableau Public Profile for Projects.